 By definition, green spaces includes cultivated gardens and grassy yards, and having a green landscape is a step towards becoming more sustainable.
 Not only that, but you will be doing your part to support the environment conservation movement.
-Sure, you might not think of your outdoor space in these regards, but at the very least you can enjoy it for what it is, which is your very own green space.
+Follow these tips to create an energy efficient garden and yard.
+Sure, you might not think of your outdoor space in these regards, but at the very least you can enjoy it for what it is, which is your very own green and relaxing space.

 Your simple green space does have a lot of potential.
 Your gardens and yard can be turned into space that is energy efficient.
 In fact, it can even help improve your home’s overall use of energy.
 With that said, here are a few tips on how to create an energy efficient garden.

 Deciduous Trees Should Be Planted

 Shady spots are cooler than sunny spots, and this is common knowledge.
 If you want to make your home more energy efficient, then turn your home into a shady spot.
 You can do this by planting shade trees on the side of the home that gets the more sun exposure.
 Doing this can lower your utility bill by quite a bit.